oresths/tSparse/README.md

 ./spmm A.mtx B.mtx

 ## Troubleshooting
-The first compilation after running cmake may give an error similar to : "error: undefined reference to '__cudaRegisterLinkedBinary_12_spmm_cpp1_ii_handle'".
+- The first compilation after running cmake may give an error similar to : "error: undefined reference to '__cudaRegisterLinkedBinary_12_spmm_cpp1_ii_handle'".
 This error is related to the CUDA library that is used by CUDA dynamic parallelism.
 Running make a second time solves this issue.
+- The latest multiplication and counting kernels do not support Volta.
+The reason is that we use direct access to fragments (instead of through shared memory) for performance reasons.

 ## Contact data
 Orestis Zachariadis (orestis.zachariadis@uco.es)